Kelly Golebiowski

-Kelly Maree Golebiowski (born 26 July 1981) is a former Australian soccer player who played at national league level in Australia and the United States.
+Kelly Maree Golebiowski (born 26 July 1981 in Sydney, Australia) is a former Australian soccer player who played at national league level in Australia and the United States.

 Playing career

 Club career

 Golebiowski played in the Australian Women's National Soccer League for NSW Sapphires.

 Between 2001 and 2002 Golebiowski played for Hampton Roads Piranhas in the USL W-League.

 In 2003 Golebiowski played 19 matches for the Washington Freedom in the final season of the Women's United Soccer Association (WUSA).

 After her stint with the Freedom, she rejoined the Piranhas.

 Golebiowski later returned to the Washington Freedom, who had joined the USL W-League.

 She played for Sydney FC during the 2008–09 season of the Australian W-League.

 Golebiowski joined the Central Coast Mariners for the 2009 season.

 International career

 In July 1996, Golebiowski made her debut for Australia as a 14-year-old.

 She represented Australia at the 1999 FIFA Women's World Cup, 2000 Olympics, and 2003 FIFA Women's World Cup.